AlbertoCastroF/Netflix-clone-react/README.md

-compound components
-styled components
-firebase as datastore
+This is an App created using compound components, styled components, hooks, react-router and firebase as datastore.
+This project is part of scrimba.com developer career path.

 # Getting Started with Create React App